Launch

 4Culture facilitates panels of peer reviewers to evaluate all eligible applications.
 Peer reviewers are cultural or scientific practitioners, administrators, and subject-matter experts with ties to the King County community.
 Reviewers change from cycle to cycle.
 4Culture staff do not score applications or try to influence the outcome.

 The peer reviewer panel makes recommendations, which are sent to one of 4Culture’s Community Advisory Committees for review and then to 4Culture’s Board for final approval.
-The entire process, from application deadline to final award notification, takes three to four months.
-We will notify you about the status of your Launch application in December 2025.
-Contracting will begin in January 2026.
+The entire process, from application due date to final award notification, takes approximately four months.
+We will notify you about the status of your Launch application in October 2026.
+Contracting will begin in early 2027 for awardees.

 Contracts and Payment

-If we select your organization for funding, your 4Culture grant manager will work with you to create a contract outlining a payment schedule.
+If we select your organization for funding, your 4Culture grant manager will work with you to create a contract.
 The contract defines deliverables and public benefits, sets a timeline, and governs project evaluation and the payment of funds.
-All award recipients must sign their contract in a timely fashion to receive their funds.
+All award recipients must sign their contracts before they can receive any grant funds.

 Requirements and Appeals